Meet the team

 What we are doing:Officers are in possession of details of current suspect or offending vehicles.
-Patrol are being conducted throughout the area and a vehicle has been seized for driving with no insurance/tax.
-Waltham Lane Eaton.
-Issued: July 2017
+Patrol are being conducted throughout the area and a vehicle has been seized for driving with no insurance/tax Waltham Lane Eaton.
+Lag Lane near Burton Lazars is a popular spot for this behavior and is being actively patrolled by officers Issued: September 2017

 To tackle speeding through the villages on the Melton Rural North beat.
 Approximately 75% of community concerns we receive are related to speeding or traffic offences in villages across the Vale, raised by way of Community Consultation at local Beat Surgeries or at events in the area.
 This continues to be the sole concern of note in the Vale and will continue to be the Beat Priority for the Vale over the coming months.